Knowledge base

 Prerequisites

-- This feature only works with our desktop applications and up-to-date browsers based on the Chromium architecture (e.g. Opera, Brave, Google Chrome, etc.).
+- This feature only works with desktop apps and up-to-date browsers based on the Chromium architecture (e.g., Opera, Brave, Google Chrome, etc.).

 Follow the procedure above until step 4.
 Once in the security options: